All Episodes

 FBI memos show the case was closed with a defensive briefing before a second interview with Flynn was sought.

-Evidence withheld for years for Michael Flynn's defense team shows the FBI found, quote, no derogatory Russia evidence against the former Trump National Security Advisor, and that counterintelligence agents had recommended closing down the case with a defensive briefing before the Bureau's leadership intervened in January of 2017.
+Evidence withheld for years from Michael Flynn's defense team shows the FBI found, quote, no derogatory Russia evidence against the former Trump National Security Advisor and that counterintelligence agents had recommended closing down the case with a defensive briefing before the Bureau's leadership intervened in January of 2017.

-The absence of any derogatory information or lead information from these logical sources reduced the number of investigative avenues and techniques to pursue.
+The absence of any derogatory information or lead information from these logical sources reduced the number of investigative avenues and techniques to pursue per the direction of FBI management.

-And even then, even Peter Struck said, Yeah, we didn't see that he was being dishonest.
+And even then, even Peter Strzok said, yeah, we didn't see that he was being dishonest.

 Well, it's simple.

-You know, and this is the way corrupt prosecutors and corrupt individuals and law enforcement work, and it's not the majority, it's the one percent that abuse power.
+You know, and this is the way corrupt prosecutors and corrupt individuals in law enforcement work.

-They just go in and they twist your arm and they say, Well, if you don't sign this paper, admitting you lied to us, then well, we're just gonna have to go after your son, who was in business with you, and we're gonna prosecute him.
+They just go in and they twist your arm and they say, well, if you don't sign this paper admitting you lied to us, then, well, we're just going to have to go after your son who was in business with you.

-Now, I ask all of you mothers and fathers out there, what are the odds that a father is gonna fall on the sword if it means to save his son?
+Now, I ask all of you mothers and fathers out there, what are the odds that a father is going to fall on the sword if it means to save his son?

-So there they didn't think he lied, so they make him admit something that is a lie, so that he protects his own son.
+So they make him admit something that is a lie so that he protects his own son.

 By this point, he is bankrupt.